 · Environmental Impact:

-As per investigation, the MIC Unit was shut down for six weeks after the incident and E610 which released the gas was an isolated tank.
+As per the investigation, the MIC Unit was shut down for six weeks after the incident and E610 which released the gas was an isolated tank.
 But this disaster resulted in the city containing huge traces of tonic waste (up to 100 tonnes), thus affecting the soil and groundwater.
 Some areas in and around the factory are affected to the extent that the entry of a person can cause him/ her to fall unconscious within 10 minutes of arrival.

 Life- 33 years later:

 The victims who survived were detected with problems like cancer, respiratory issues, blindness, etc. To add to this, the coming generations were also adversely affected.
-Children were born with congenital birth defects, genetic disorders, mutations and mental retardation.
-This disaster have had a long term impact on the reproduction cycle and quality of breast milk for generations.
+Children were born with congenital birth defects, genetic disorders, mutations, and mental retardation.
+This disaster has had a long term impact on the reproduction cycle and quality of breast milk for generations.
 The relatives of the affected are still waiting for justice.
 No rehabilitation was provided for the victims and as per social activists, consumption of drugs is adding up to the effects of the already affected.
 The only memorial in Bhopal which was privately funded is the dollar of holocaust victims, bearing an inscription that reads: “No Hiroshima, No Bhopal.
 We want to live”.
 Such are the people; fighting for justice with a ray of hope, yet want to live serenely and eventually bring back peace to their homes and their lives.